Bridgewater flood barrier

+The signing of a Transport and Works Act Order provides permission for construction to go ahead of this new tidal barrier in Somerset.
 The proposals for the Bridgwater Tidal Barrier Scheme have been developed, from an early stage, to minimise adverse impacts on the environment, land use, use of the river and the local community.

 A video released by the Environment Agency shows how a proposed new £100m tidal barrier in the River Parrett will look. (click here)